UW Home > ESS Home > RS&PSL Home > People > Adams

 Fax (shared) : 206-685-2379

-John Adams received a B.S. in geology from Stanford University in 1956 and a Ph.D. in geology from the University of Washington in 1961.
-He worked at the NASA/Caltech Jet Propulsion Laboratory on early geological exploration of the moon and planets, and was instrumental in developing reflectance spectroscopy as a remote-sensing method.
-He was one of the first scientists to study lunar samples.
-After spending several years at the West Indies Laboratory in St. Croix, he returned to the University of Washington in 1975, where he continued research on planetary surfaces and applied new remote-sensing spectroscopic techniques to the earth.
-During the 1980's and 1990's he studied geomorphic processes and weathering in arid regions, including the role of microorganisms in concentrating and mobilizing elements at desert surfaces.
-He also worked on the spectroscopy of vegetation, and using remote sensing to characterize terrestrial ecosystems, ranging from arid lands to tropical forests, at the landscape scale.
+After graduate school and military service, Adams worked at the NASA/Caltech Jet Propulsion Laboratory on early geological exploration of the moon and planets.
+He was instrumental in developing reflectance spectroscopy as a remote-sensing method and was one of the first scientists to study lunar samples.
+Following several years at the West Indies Laboratory in St. Croix, he returned to the University of Washington in 1975 where he continued research on planetary surfaces and applied new remote-sensing spectroscopic techniques to the earth.
+During the 1980's and 1990's he studied geomorphic processes and weathering in arid regions, including the role of microorganisms in modifying desert surfaces.
+He also worked on the spectroscopy of vegetation and remote sensing at landscape scales to characterize terrestrial ecosystems, ranging from arid lands to tropical forests.
 Adams was Chairman of the Department of Geological Sciences from 1979 to 1984.
-He established the Remote Sensing Laboratory, and held joint appointments in the Departments of Geological Sciences and Astronomy.
-Adams retired from regular teaching duties in 1996.
-He currently is preparing a book for Cambridge University Press on remote sensing with co-author Alan Gillespie, and spends much of his time close to the North Cascade Mountains in the Methow Valley of Washington.
+He established the Remote Sensing Laboratory, and held joint appointments in the Departments of Geological Sciences (now ESS) and Astronomy.
+He retired from regular teaching duties in 1996.
+Adams is a Fellow of the Geological Society of America, a recipient of the NASA Medal for Exceptional Scientific Achievement, the Gilbert Award from the Geological Society of America and the Whipple Award from the American Geophysical Union.
+His current research interests include development of new methods for combining photo-interpretation with spectral analysis, and the application of these methods to images of Mars and of environmental change on Earth.

 Links